glennraya/xendivel/README.md

 ![Invoice Template](docs/image_assets/invoice.png)

-Xendivel has the ability to generate professional and customizable PDF templates.
+Xendivel has the ability to generate professional and customizable PDF Invoices.
 You can preview the default invoice template by going to the route `/xendivel/invoice/template`.

 ```
 https://your-domain.test/xendivel/invoice/template